 Some Unique Experiences in Italy

-You can get up to some absolute antics in Italy, especially if you jump aboard the European spirit of flirting with the outdoors and unexpected interactions…
+You can get up to some absolute antics in Italy, especially if you jump aboard the European spirit of flirting with the outdoors and unexpected interactions.
+From hiking adventures to organised tours, there are several fun things you can find.

 Hiking in the Dolomites

 The Dolomites are some of the most stunning mountains in the world!
-A subsection of the Alps, the Dolomites are characterized by their jagged carbonate peaks that often resemble towers, teeth or even talons.
+A subsection of the Alps, the Dolomites are characterised by their jagged carbonate peaks that often resemble towers, teeth or even talons.

 The Dolomites is a mecca for outdoors enthusiasts who want to backpack through Italy.
 There are thousands of trails crisscrossing this region and hikers can spend weeks in the mountains here.
+Summer/early autumn brings the best hiking weather.
+The weather can change quickly in the mountains, so bring appropriate clothing.

 The Dolomites benefit from an awesome public transport system.
 You can get to just about any trail with a bus, which eliminates the need for a car.
 Once you’re in the mountains, you’ll obviously have to hoof it from camp to camp.
+I’d suggest staying in Cortina d’Ampezzo or one of the small towns nearby.

 seceda and poz-odle dolomites italy